Regular uterine contractions and cervical changes before 37 weeks LMP.

 – Delivery is usually rapid and often breech.

 – Avoid aggressive treatment (drugs or procedures), but above all, avoid a long labour.
-Expulsion should be rapid: possible episiotomy, even if the foetus is small; vacuum extraction is contra-indicated before 34 weeks LMP—if possible, use forceps if instrumental extraction is required.
+Expulsion should be rapid: consider episiotomy, even if the foetus is small; before 34 weeks LMP vacuum extraction is contra-indicated, use forceps if instrumental extraction is required.

-– Provide for a good warming control (kangourou mother care, cap) and newborn resuscitation.
-Monitor temperature (risk of hypothermia) and blood glucose (risk of hypoglycaemia).
+– Prepare for neonatal resuscitation (Chapter 10, Section 10.2).
+Closely monitor neonate's temperature (risk of hypothermia) and blood glucose (risk of hypoglycaemia).

 4.10.4 Preventing preterm delivery